Source code

 //

-// Each LiveRange is a member of two different linked lists, chained through
+// Each LiveRange is a member of two different lists.

 //

-// A VirtualRegister (described in detail below) has a list of LiveRanges that
+// A VirtualRegister (described in detail below) has a vector of LiveRanges that

 //

-// A LiveBundle (also described below) also has a list LiveRanges that it
+// A LiveBundle (also described below) has a linked list of LiveRanges that it

 //